Printed Books vs eBooks Statistics, Trends and Facts [2024]

 • Anthony Doerr’s “Cloud Cuckoo Land” is $18.57 hardcover and $14.99 eBook - $3.58 difference

-So, from 2021 to 2023 the difference in price between eBooks and hardcovers increased by 75% (or $3) in favor of eBooks.
+So, from 2021 to 2024, the difference in price between eBooks and hardcovers decreased by 47.5% (or $1.90) in favor of hardcovers, making the price gap much smaller.

 Currently, there are still some ongoing supply chain delays that might be influencing the book market.
 Until everything stabilizes, we probably could see further, and at times drastic, fluctuations in the pricing of physical books versus eBooks.